samuelmel/crypto-lakehouse-medallion/README_EN.md

 ### 1. Installing Dependencies

-It is recommended to use [`uv`](https://github.com/astral-sh/uv) for its fast dependency resolution and installation, but the project can also be run using `pip`.
+It is recommended to use [`uv`](https://github.com/astral-sh/uv) due to its fast dependency resolution and installation, but the project can also be run using `pip`.

 ```bash
 # Clone the repository